Best reverse osmosis systems

 How does reverse osmosis work?

-Brands may vary, but generally all reverse osmosis water systems perform pre-filtration, reverse osmosis, drainage and storage.
+Brands may vary, but generally all RO water systems perform pre-filtration, reverse osmosis, drainage and storage.

-Removed contaminants are flushed away in the final discharge stage with all rejected impurities carried down the drain.
-Because these pollutants are carried away with the brine water that initially comes into the system, they are unable to clog the RO membrane. - Storage
+Removed contaminants are flushed away in the final discharge stage, with all rejected impurities carried down the drain.
+Because these pollutants are carried away with the brine water that initially comes into the system, they’re unable to clog the RO membrane.

 Meanwhile, filtered water flows to a storage tank, where it’s held until needed.
 Before it reaches a faucet, it undergoes a final activated carbon filtration to improve taste and quality for household use.